Child Protection Plans

 A record of the Child Protection Plan will be kept by the agencies that were invited to the meeting.
-Including the parents and any older children.
+Including the parents and furthermore any older children.

 What is a Child Protection Conference?

 A Child Protection Conference is a meeting that is designed to help plan the best way forward for safeguarding a child or children.
-Parents are encouraged to attend these meetings.
-They have the right to take someone with for support or to have a family law solicitor present.
-This meeting determines whether or not the child/children have suffered or are likely to suffer any significant harm.
+So parents are encouraged to attend these meetings.
+They have the right to take someone for support or to have a family law solicitor present.
+This meeting determines whether or not the child/children have suffered.
+Likewise or are likely to suffer any significant harm.
 The meeting will also aim to determine whether or not there should be a formal Child Protection Plan put into place.

 If this is agreed upon, then a detailed statement will be given to the parents outlining the protection services to be provided.
 If it is decided that a formal Protection Plan is not necessary but there are still concerns about a child’s wellbeing.
 Then an agreement may be made between the parents, older children and professionals that a ‘family support plan’ should be put in place.
 (This is sometimes known as a ‘child in need’ plan).
 There will be a review Conference three months after the initial Conference.
 Then the Protection Plan is looked at and decisions are reached as to whether or not the plan needs to continue.
 In some cases, the Conference may exclude a parent from the meeting, for reasons including:

 - They are suspected of being the perpetrator of abuse or neglect;

 - Have a history of violence or is likely to be violent towards someone at the meeting;

 - They have severe mental health issues, or,

 - Are under the influence of alcohol or drugs.

 Social Services Advice